Bajirao Mastani: Costumes

 The film's costumes were designed by Anju Modi and Maxima Basu.
 Modi designed clothes for the three lead characters and Basu designed for the supporting cast.
 The costumes for extras and war extras were done by Ajay and Chandrakant, respectively.
 Bhansali had detailed script-reading sessions with the designers to help them understand the characters, their emotions and personalities, which would mirror the costumes and the grandeur of the 18th century.
 Basu started her research by visiting several ancient monuments such as the Chowmahalla Palace, Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, Salar Jung Museum and Ajanta-Ellora caves, which gave her some perspective of ancient Maharastrian culture.
 She also travelled to cities such as Indore, Chanderi, Paithan and Maheshwar to gather more knowledge about the history of clothing and textiles.

 About 300 costumes were designed for the three leads alone.
 Real zari and gold wires were used to weave the costumes.
 Since no pictures of Kashibai existed, the paintings of Raja Ravi Varma were used as a reference for designing her looks and costumes.
 Modi had designed eighty nauvari or nine-yard saris with bright colours such as yellows, hot pink, emerald green and purple, inspired from the Raja Ravi Varma paintings, for Chopra.
-The custom-made nine-yard saris were weaved by craftsmen from Maheshwar, Chander and Varanasi; they were made a little lighter than usual to avoid making Chopra look large on screen.
+The custom-made nine-yard saris were weaved by craftsmen from Maheshwar, Chanderi and Varanasi; they were made a little lighter than usual to avoid making Chopra look large on screen.
 For making the saris, fabrics such as silk, muslin, khadi and chanderi worn in that period were designed.
 For one song sequence featuring Chopra, Modi had created six sets of the same sari.